vanducng/datafold-docs/docs/sso/okta.md

 ![](../../static/img/okta_redirect_uri.png)

-On the next screen you'll be presented with Client ID and Client Secret.
+On the next screen, you'll be presented with Client ID and Client Secret.
 You will need these to configure Okta in Datafold.

 ## Configure Okta in Datafold
 In Datafold, navigate back to **Org Settings** where we began.